Asd-g/AviSynth-LinesLumaDiff/README.md

 - flush\
     True: The frame number is saved right after the difference is above the threshold.\
-    False: All frames with difference above the threshold are saved at once after the end of video.
+    False: All frames with difference above the threshold are saved at once after the end of video.\
+    Default: False.

 ### Building: